ormoc-dev/emp/README.md

 -composer install
 -npm i

-** how to run it?
+* how to run it?
 -npm run dev
 -php artisan serve

-** how to migrate databases or to create? php artisan migrate
+* how to migrate databases or to create?
+-php artisan migrate

 ## About Laravel